Linky no work. Goes to msn generic news page…

 SINCE THE REVELATIONS about child sexual abuse in remote Indigenous

-communities scorched the national consciousness a few years ago
+communities scorched the national consciousness a few years ago, conditions in

 remote communities and towns have been back in the public eye.
 The flaws and